Cosmic-Infinity/Colours/README.md

   ◦ A simple intuitive UI for changing taskbar style.

-  ◦ A roburst colour picker for all your colouring needs.
+  ◦ A robust colour picker for all your colouring needs.

   ◦ Months of work for something no one's gonna look at.
 (Windows 11 must die)